Case study

 enclosure 900

-696,00€ incl.
-VAT – in stock
+From €696,00 incl.
+VAT – available in 3 sizes

 Custom-sized enclosure

-Customised enclosures for desktop 3D printer
+Customized enclosures for desktop 3D printer (SLA+FDM)

 custom-sized enclosure

-Industrial quality and volume to 1 m3
+With industrial quality and volume to 1 m3

 Global safety solution